 - Nurturing a positive sense of self and pride in a cultural identity that is not immediately familiar but forever personal

 - Encouraging adoptees and adoptive families to fully embrace and celebrate their multicultural identities

 Our Camp China

 Black Mountain, NC

 A weekend summer heritage camp designed for the whole family.
 Camp China is held annually in western North Carolina at the YMCA Blue Ridge Assembly in Black Mountain, NC.
 Please visit our website for additional information and to register.

 St. Paul, MN

-Camp Masala is a weekend camp for children of Indian heritage and their families.
-Our goal at Camp Masala is to facilitate our children’s education about Indian culture within a fun environment.
+Camp Masala is a weekend camp for children of South Asian heritage and their families.
+Our goal at Camp Masala is to facilitate our children’s education about South Asian culture within a fun environment.
+(We welcome all families, adopted, biological, mixed-race or not.)
 Your child will be surrounded by other children who look like them and other families who are built like yours.
 Camp Masala is held at the University of St Thomas in St. Paul, Minnesota.
 We look forward to meeting your family this summer!
-Each year we celebrate a different region of India.
+Each year we celebrate a different region of South Asia.